kubedb/website/content/docs/v2025.2.19/README.md

 - [Guides](/docs/v2025.2.19/guides/).
 Guides to show you how to perform tasks with KubeDB.

-- [Reference](/docs/v2025.2.19/reference/).
-Detailed exhaustive lists of command-line options, configuration options, API definitions, and procedures.
+- Detailed exhaustive lists of command-line options, configuration options, API definitions, and procedures.
+Specially, [CLI](/docs/v2025.2.19/reference/cli/), [operator](/docs/v2025.2.19/reference/operator/) & [webhook-server](/docs/v2025.2.19/reference/webhook-server/).

 We're always looking for help improving our documentation, so please don't hesitate to [file an issue](https://github.com/kubedb/project/issues/new) if you see some problem.
 Or better yet, submit your own [contributions](/docs/v2025.2.19/CONTRIBUTING) to help make our docs better.